Michael Williamson (photographer)

 In 1993, Williamson became a staff photographer for The Washington Post.
 Photos he took on assignment in Kosovo, along with the work of Post colleagues Carol Guzy and Lucian Perkins, led to Williamson's share of another Pulitzer in 2000.

 Orphaned at an early age, Williamson grew up in a series of foster homes, a circumstance to which he attributes his interest in the poor and the downtrodden.

+He was married three times and has three daughters.